 Subject: Comparison of Canadian Part 1 Form with that being used in the US

-Part 1 - CO Code Assignment, Reservation, Information Change, or Return
+Canadian Part 1 - CO Code Assignment, Reservation, Information Change, or Return

 This Part 1 form is to be used by a Code Applicant or Code Holder to apply for a CO Code Assignment, Reservation, Information Change, or Return.
 Use one Part 1 form for each CO Code (NXX) requested.
 One Part 1 form may be used to make the same information change for more than one CO Code or to return more than one CO Code.
-Mail, fax, or e-mail the completed form to the Canadian Numbering Administrator (CNA).
-The preferred method of submission is by e-mail.
+Electronically submit the completed form to the Canadian Numbering Administrator (CNA).

 As of the date of issue of this form, the CNA contact information is: